opensearch-project/project-website/_authors/yych.markdown

 github: model-collapse
 ---

 **Charlie Yang** is an AWS engineering manager working on the OpenSearch Project.
-He is focusing on machine learning, search relevance and performance optimization.
+He is focusing on machine learning, search relevance, and performance optimization.